Carlosrincong/AWS-Solutions-Architect-Associate/S3/README.md

 Cross region replication and same region replication (asynchronous both) Versioning enabled in both buckets is required
 Buckets can be in different AWS accounts
+Only new objects will be replicated after you enable replication For previos obtects you can use S3 batch replication

 # S3 Cost Optimization